European Travel and the Coronavirus

 Down by the river, Zur Alten Brücke has views of the Neckar and the Old Bridge.
 In summer, you can eat breakfast outdoors in the hotel courtyard.
 Another hotel near the bridge is the budget-priced Goldener Hecht, which comes highly recommended by the German-language Marco Polo Heidelberg guide.
 Schnookeloch, a long-established "Studentenlokal" and tavern, also has hotel rooms above its restaurand and beer garden in the Haspelgasse near the Alten Brücke.

-For more hotel listings, see our reservations partner's site, Booking.com: Heidelberg (which offers guaranteed lowest available rates at hotels throughout Europe).
+For more hotel and hostel listings, see our reservations partner's site, Booking.com: Heidelberg (which offers guaranteed lowest available rates at hotels throughout Europe).

 Next page: Restaurants, pubs, cafés

 Hotel Ritter photo copyright © Heidelberg Kongress und Tourimus GmbH.

 Copyright © 1996-2020 Durant and Cheryl Imboden.
 All rights reserved.